-Old Carpeting Harbors Dirt, Mold
+Old Carpeting Harbors Dirt and Mold

 Creates Additional Floor Layers

 By adding an extra layer to your flooring, you are effectively lowering your ceiling.
 If this is a basement or any other height-challenged room, every inch counts.
-Don't forget that adding height to your carpet will mean that doors will scrape and thus need to be cut at the bottoms.
-Also, trim will have to be removed and reinstalled.
+Don't forget that adding height to your carpet will mean that doors will scrape and thus will need to be cut off at the bottoms.
+Also, wood trim will have to be removed and reinstalled.

 You Lose a Chance to Check the Subfloor